ibm-cloud-docs/EventStreams/messagehub122.md

 The current limitations of this Alpha program are as follows:

 ### Not available yet, but coming soon
-- UI
+- A UI

-- Multi AZ support
+- Multi availability zone support

 - User-controlled scaling